Let's stay in touch!

 Using Carbon Offset Credits to Reach Sustainability Goals

 Companies make voluntary and/or mandatory sustainability commitments, depending on whether or not they are a regulated entity that’s required to participate in a carbon trading scheme.
 Regardless of the type of commitment, carbon offsets help companies become low-carbon or meet net-zero goals.
-Corporate climate commitments must address both direct and indirect carbon emissions, so buying carbon offset credits in combination with carbon reduction can be a smart strategy for decarbonization.
+Corporate climate commitments typically address both direct and indirect carbon emissions, so buying carbon offset credits in combination with carbon reduction can be a smart strategy for decarbonization.

 Image courtesy of USGS.gov